The Nutritional Benefits of Healthy Fruits and Vegetables

 Dill - is a great herb as it helps with boosting your digestive health, especially if you tend to get bloated a lot.
 In addition, it helps with your oral health by killing unwanted bacteria.
 This herb also boosts your immune system so you can fight off diseases and colds.
 Finally, it is an anti-inflammatory which is great if you are suffering from arthritis.

 Blueberries - are a great summer snack as they are high in antioxidants which help your body fight against colds and diseases.
-They also help lower cholesterol and have the ability to help burn off fat.
+They also help lower cholesterol and can help burn off fat.
 Blueberries also help with improving memory because they contain a compound called anthocyanins.
 In addition, because blueberries contain iron, calcium and other vitamins and minerals they are a great aid for promoting healthy and strong bones.
 They are also naturally sodium free; this means that they can help lower blood pressure.

 Blackberries - are another powerful berry that comes with many health benefits.
 They are low in calories and one cup only has 62 calories.
 In addition, they are a great source of fiber which helps you feel full longer, which helps with weight loss.
 Blackberries also have antioxidant properties which help protect the body from diseases.
 A regular consumption of blackberries is also known to help enhance memory.
 They also contain insoluble and soluble fibers which are great for improving the digestive system.
 Blackberries are great for the skin as they contain vitamin E.